-Chardonnays that flaunt the versatility of ‘the winermaker’s grape’
+Chardonnays that flaunt the versatility of ‘the winemaker’s grape’

 Upper Bench specializes in two complete food groups: wine and cheese.
 So, it’s billed as a “winery and creamery,” one reason you might expect the chardonnay here to be ripe and buttery and a fine partner for cow’s milk brie or the estate’s signature “gold” cheese.
 The 2015, fermented partly with wild yeast, is medium bodied, with a silky texture and soft, tropical-fruit core supported by notes of vanilla, butter and subtle toasty oak.
 Deftly balanced.
 Just 400 cases were made.
 Available for direct shipping though www.upperbench.ca.

-Blue Mountain Chardonnay 2015 (British Columbia)
+Blue Mountain Chardonnay 2015, British Columbia

 SCORE: 90 PRICE: $20.90